 He was drafted into the United States Army in 1943, After leaving the army in 1945, he returned to Minneapolis where he took a job as an art teacher at Art Instruction, Inc.

 Schulz' first regular cartoons, Li'l Folks, were published from 1947 to 1950.
 In 1950 Schulz approached the United Feature Syndicate with his best strips from Li'l Folks, and Peanuts first appeared late that year.
 The strip became one of the most popular comic strips of all time.
-It ran for nearly fifty years without interruption and appeared in more than 2,600 newspapers in seventy-five countries.
+It ran for nearly fifty years without interruption and appeared in more than 2,600 newspapers in seventy-five countries - that makes for a quite global reach.

-Schulz knew the universal power of varying a few basic themes, and he said things clearly.
+Schulz knew the value of varying a few basic themes, and he said things clearly.

 Charles Schulz made 'Peanuts' an indispensable cultural touchstone. - David Michaelis

-The following extracts are from Robert Short's The Gospel according to Peanuts, a small theology book that has sold 15 million copies.
-And the extracts and quotations are put into a specially designed format again.
-[Short]
+The following extracts are from Robert Short's The Gospel according to Peanuts, a small theology book that has sold over 10 million copies.

 Art can also bring about some radical shifts in one's intellectual presuppositions.
 It does this by providing "conversation pieces" that attract one's attention while moving the basis of conversation onto entirely new grounds.
 For the conversation pieces of art are loaded (and thus they "always have a way of backfiring") with entirely new sets of symbols or ways of looking at things.
 [Short 16]